GuanHuiLim/-csd3120-TeamProject/README.md

 ## 🗡️Try It Now!

-The Project is hosted on itch.io for you to try!
-Grab your VR headset and experience it yourself [here](https://coltcustom.itch.io/webxr-game)
+The Project is hosted on [itch.io](http://itch.io) for you to try!
+Grab your VR headset and experience it yourself [here](https://coltcustom.itch.io/webxr-game).
+The password for the itch.io is “webXR”.
 The original project before improvements can be played [here](https://guanhuilim.github.io/csd3120-TeamProject/)

 ## 📃Brief